 The Forum supports the efforts of the participants to publish by co-authoring with other participants and adopt presented papers to articles in journals of their own choice and in special Forum issues.
-As a result of the 2009 Forum three Special Issues with a total of 21 articles were published.
+As a result of the 2009 Forum three Journal Special Issues with a total of 21 articles were published.
 The 2011 Forum spawned 19 articles in four Special Issues of the Journal of Service Management, Service Science, Journal of Business, Market Management and Mercati e Competitività.
-We are currently negotiating with journals for publication of the 2013 Forum articles.
+Articles presented within the '2013 Naples Forum on Service' will be selected to be included in a Springer Book edited by Vincenzo Baglieri and Uday Karmarkar titled "Factory of Theater?
+Trends in the Management of Consumer Services" and in three journal special issues Managing Service Quality, Service Science, Journal of Business Market Management.